Best of the Web – How to Link Two Water Butts to harvest even more rainwater !

 If you already have a water butt, or are thinking about getting one but have concerns that it may not provide you with the amount of water that you require, there’s a quick and simple solution available; join two together.
 Not every home has the space for a large water tank; water butts come in all shapes and sizes enabling them to fit around your existing design without becoming an obvious feature.

-If you don't have an combined diverter-overflow and the excess water is simply pouring on the ground then consider an overflow kit and direct excess water back to drain.
+If you don't have a combined diverter-overflow and the excess water is simply pouring on the ground then consider an overflow kit and direct excess water back to drain.

 So how do you connect two water butts together?